traefik/traefik/docs/content/middlewares/http/passtlsclientcert.md

 The data is taken from the issuer part with the `L` key.

-The locality info in the issuer part is formatted as follows:
+And it is formatted as follows in the header:

 ```text
 L=TOULOUSE,L=LYON